commasubs/extension/README.md

 > Every time you start watching a video on one of our supported websites this extension will check
 > if anyone uploaded subtitles for that video so you can watch them.
 >
-> Currently supported sites are YouTube and Weverse.
+> Currently supported sites are Berriz, YouTube and Weverse.
 >
 > NOTE: Automatic checking for subtitles is disabled by default.
 You have to click on the extension
 > every time you want to know if there are subtitles available for a video.
 You can enable automatic